Jonathan2251/lbd/source/ctrlflow.rst

   Super pipeline

-With cache banks as :numref:`ctrlflow-cache_banks`, :numref:`ctrl-super_pipeline`
-and superscalar (multi-issues) pipeline archtecture are emerged.
+With cache banks as :numref:`ctrlflow-cache_banks`, super-pipeline as :numref:`ctrl-super_pipeline` and superscalar (multi-issues pipeline) archtecture are emerged.

 Control flow statement